tonydiethelm/stickynotes/README.md

 A set of sticky notes is saved as an object, where the key is the name of the sticky note set and the person it belongs to.

-`{whoDoesThisBelongTo: 'person name', SetName: 'stuff to do', notes: [first note, second note, etc]}`
+`{whoDoesThisBelongTo: Person, whoElseCanAccess: [person1, person2, person3], SetName: 'stuff to do', notes: [first note, second note, etc]}`

 Am I sure I want to do this?
 It's much easier to delete items out of an object than an array, especially if I pass down an identifier.
+Nah, it'll leave holes.
+Untidy.

+The entire set of sticky notes (set) will be saved as an object in Redis, the main identifier for the set will be "Setname+whodoesThisBelongTo"

 ### Backend